Dragon Hole

-Dragon Hole, also known as Yongle Blue Hole named after the third Ming emperor, is the deepest known blue hole in the world at 300.89 m deep.
+Dragon Hole, also known as Sansha Yongle Blue Hole (Traditional chinese:永樂藍洞) after the third Ming emperor, Yongle, was the deepest known blue hole in the world at 300.89 m deep until it was discovered that the Taam Ja' surpassed it in 2024.
 It is located about 9 km north of Drummond Island in the Paracel Islands.
-Blue holes generate a distinctive blue colour when seen from above.
-They are characteristically only dozens of metres deep.
+Blue holes generate a distinctive dark blue colour when seen from above and are typically only a few dozen meters deep.

 The local fishermen call it the "eye" of the South China Sea, and according to legend it is where the Monkey King, depicted in the novel Journey to the West, found his golden cudgel.

 Dragon Hole is about 100 m deeper than Dean's Blue Hole in the Bahamas.
 There are several fresh water sinkholes on land that are deeper than Dragon Hole.
 These include Mexico's Zacatón (335 m), Pozzo del Merro in Italy (392 m) and Hranice abyss in the Czech Republic (404 m).

-The Sansha Yongle Blue hole was created around the same time as the surrounding South China Sea islands.
+The Sansha Yongle blue hole was created around the same time as the surrounding South China Sea islands.
 Blue holes can be formed in a number of ways.
 The most common is melting ice structures in the surface resulting in large pits where ice once was.
-Blue holes may also be formed after a disruption in the surface of the ocean floor by tectonic shifts that result in the settlement of sand and debris (Emery, 1962).
+Blue holes may also be formed after a disruption in the surface of the ocean floor by tectonic shifts that result in the settlement of sand and debris.
 The Blue Hole in Belize was once a dry land cave; its present form is a result of sea level rise and subsequent roof collapse.

 Discovery

-The exact location of the Dragon Hole is N16°31.55’.
-E111°46.1’.
+The exact location of the Dragon Hole is N16°31.55'.
+E111°46.1'.
 Geographically the hole is found in the eastern Atoll near the Paracel Islands, in the South China Sea.

-According to the Xinhua News agency, upon discovery by local fishermen, the first research methods included utilizing a Video Ray Pro 4 underwater robot.
+According to the Xinhua News agency, upon discovery by local fishermen, the first research methods included using a Video Ray Pro 4 underwater robot.
 This robot found the depth of the hole to be 987 ft and a width in some places of 426 ft.
 Over 20 new species of sea life were discovered during the initial exploration efforts.

 Other information that was gained from initial exploration was the distinct difference in chemical makeup between water columns.
 At the 300 ft mark the levels of oxygen fall off making it more difficult for life to survive.
 This information leads to speculation on what can be learned from researching the Dragon Hole.